On this page

-- Exposure to extreme temperatures.
+- Exposure to extreme temperatures or conditions.

 - Slips, trips and falls often compounded by the fact that the paramedic is carrying a patient on a stretcher.

-- Shift work and extended work days.
+- Shift work, extended work days, and resulting fatigue.

 - Periods of intense psychological stress or trauma.

 Experience and extensive safety and skills training are the best protection for a paramedic.
-Other preventive measures: